kkt-ee/Custom-App-Launcher-for-linux-platforms/README.md

                by following error messages (if any) from terminal.

       2. Configure "terminal commands"/"app launching shell script" (Tip: Update the following template files)
-            a. dbCOMMANDSignature.py with the "terminal commands"
+            a. db.py with the "terminal commands"
-            b. write .sh scripts for setting up any customized app launches (eg. spyder in a virtual environment, follow example ./bin/*.sh files in this repository)
+            b. write x.sh scripts for setting up any customized app launches (eg. spyder in a virtual environment, follow example ./bin/*.sh files in this repository)

-      3. Make corresponding changes (based on step 2) for "GUI buttons" and "button events" in file:
+      3. Make window layout (based on step 2) for "GUI buttons" and "button events" in directory: windows
-            _launchUtils_dev.py
             (create more layouts if needed)

       4. Launch the launcher from the terminal using